DnD 5e - Practical Guide to Multiclassing

 Fighter (Champion) 3 / Barbarian (Any) X: Improved Critical synergizes with Brutal Critical very well.
 Add in the Half-Orc's Savage Attacks and grab a greataxe, and your critical hits will be frequent and devastating.
 With Reckless Attack and Improved Critical, your odds of rolling a critical hit are 19% (nearly 1 in 5).

 Rogue (Assassin) 3 / Barbarian (Any) X: Similar to the Fighter (Champion) above, the Assassin's Assassinate feature synergizes with Brutal Critical very well.
-However, you trade the Champion's sustainably high critical hit output for guaranteed critical hits the first round of combat, provided that there are enemies who haven't acted before you.
-If you go this route, don't neglect your Dexterity and look for other ways to improve your Initiative rolls.
+However, you trade the Champion's sustainably high critical hit output for guaranteed critical against surprised creatures.
+If you go this route, don't neglect your Dexterity, look for other ways to improve your Initiative rolls, and learn to capitalize on Stealth to surprise your enemies.

 Sorcerer (Any) 1, 2, or 3 / Bard (Any) X: Sorcerers get proficiency in Constitution saving throws (crucial for Concentration) and get melee cantrips like Booming Blade which aren't normally available to the Bard without spending powerful resources like Magical Secrets.
 The overlap in spellcasting ability means that the spells gained from sorcerer levels will remain effective as you advance.
 Two levels gets you Font of Magic which doesn't care where the spell slots come from, and three levels gets you Metamagic which similarly doesn't care whether you're casting sorcerer spells or not.